apache/shardingsphere-elasticjob/README.md

 Elastic-Job-Lite is a centre-less solution, use lightweight jar to coordinate distributed jobs.
 Elastic-Job-Cloud is a Mesos framework which use Mesos + Docker to manage and isolate resources and processes.

 Elastic-Job-Lite and Elastic-Job-Cloud provide unified API.
-Developers only need develop code one time, then decide to deploy Lite or Cloud as you want.
+Developers only need code one time, then decide to deploy Lite or Cloud as you want.

 # Features